zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 ![after-dynamic-import-still-working](https://media.giphy.com/media/3o7buf4zcCkBnlL0jK/giphy.gif)

-# So how does it work?
+# Understand:  So how does it work?

 Where is did the component go?
 How does it work?